 To understand your customers well, you need to be attentive to them whenever you are in contact with them.
 The potential rewards are great: you can increase customer loyalty and bring in new business through positive word-of-mouth recommendation.

 There are three main ways to understand your customers better.
 One is to put yourself in their shoes and try and look at your business from their point of view.
-The second way is to collect and analyse data in order to shed light on their buying behaviour.
+The second way is to collect and analyse data using a Customer Relationship Management (CRM) system in order to shed light on their buying behaviour.
 The third way is simply to ask them what they think.

 Put yourself in your customers' shoes

-Understanding customers requires you to take a hard look at the points at which your customers have contact with your business.
-These include meetings and visits, phone calls, correspondence and deliveries.
-Do your premises look scruffy, is your receptionist unfriendly or do your phones ring off the hook?
-All these things can make a customer feel disappointed.
+Understanding your customers requires you to put yourself in their shoes and take a hard look at the points at which your customers have contact with your business.
+These include your website, phone calls and emails as well as meetings, visits and deliveries.
+Do your premises look scruffy, is your receptionist unfriendly, do emails go unanswered or is it hard to navigate your website?
+All of these things can make a customer feel disappointed.

 The most common customer complaint is being kept waiting.
 If you're slow to return calls or fulfil orders, then you're in danger of losing customers.
 Above all, customers want you to deliver what you have promised and surpass their expectations.